Looking for a longer-term strategy, like position trading?

-On a stock’s chart, you can monitor when a stock is breaking support and resistance.
-They are highlighted with lines called trend lines; depending on how these trendlines move, you can begin to determine the highs and lows of a trend.
-Often, this is correlated to where traders might choose entries and exits.
+On a stock’s chart, you can monitor when a stock’s breaking support and resistance.
+These points are highlighted with trendlines.
+Depending on how the trendlines move, you can determine the trend’s the highs and lows.
+That’s where many traders choose entries and exits.

-This post details more of the basics on support and resistance and how to use them as part of your research.
+This video details more of the basics on support and resistance and how to use them in your research.

 Short-Term Position Trading

 Can position trading ever be short term?
 You bet your loss-cutting bottom dollar.

 It’s less about the duration of time you hold and all about the duration of a trend.